esy/esy/docs/environment.md

 environment through `"esy.exportedEnv"` key in `package.json`.
 See [Project Configuration](configuration.md) for details.

-## Test Environment
+## Test Environment (exported environment)

+Some packages need to set environment variables in the environment of the package consuming them.
+Sometimes, a root package may need to set some variables in the sandbox if the binaries need them.

+These environment variables are 'exported' using the `exportedEnv`.

-The following environment is provided by esy:
+By default, the following environment is provided by esy:

 * `$PATH` contains all regular time dependencies' `bin/` directories **and project's own** `bin/` directory.